 - (6) In addition to our existing SBA-guaranteed debentures and the 2014 Notes, we may borrow funds from time to time to make investments to the extent we determine that additional capital would allow us to take advantage of additional investment opportunities or if the economic situation is otherwise conducive to doing so.
 The costs associated with any borrowings are indirectly borne by our stockholders.
-As of March 31, 2016, we had approximately \$182.2 million of SBA-guaranteed debentures outstanding and \$113.4 million of 2014 Notes outstanding.
-For purposes of this calculation, we have assumed that the March 31, 2016 amounts of SBA-guaranteed debentures and 2014 Notes remain outstanding, and have computed interest expense using an assumed interest rate of 3.89% for the SBA-guaranteed debentures and 7.125% for the 2014 Notes, which were the rates payable as of March 31, 2016.
-We have also assumed borrowings of \$75.0 million under the Credit Facility at an interest rate equal to 3.44% per annum.
-See "Senior Securities" in this prospectus. - (7) "Other expenses" include our overhead expenses, including payments by us under the Administration Agreement based on the allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to us under the Administration Agreement, and expenses relating to the Dividend Reinvestment Plan, for the quarter ended March 31, 2016. - (8) The holders of shares of our common stock indirectly bear the expenses of our investment in Capitala Senior Liquid Loan Fund I, LLC ("CSLLF").
-No management fee is charged on our investment in CSLLF in connection with the administrative services provided to CSLLF.
-Future expenses for CSLLF may be substantially higher or lower because certain expenses may fluctuate over time.

-(9) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.
+As of December 31, 2016, we had approximately \$170.7 million of SBA-guaranteed debentures outstanding and \$113.4 million of 2014 Notes outstanding.
+For purposes of this calculation, we have assumed that the December 31, 2016 amounts of SBA-guaranteed debentures and 2014 Notes remain outstanding, and have computed interest expense using an assumed interest rate of 3.72% for the SBA-guaranteed debentures and 7.125% for the 2014 Notes, which were the rates payable as of December 31, 2016.
+We have also assumed borrowings of \$70.0 million under the Credit Facility at an interest rate equal to 3.81% per annum.
+See "Senior Securities" in this prospectus. - (7) "Other expenses" include our overhead expenses, including payments by us under the Administration Agreement based on the allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to us under the Administration Agreement, and expenses relating to the Dividend Reinvestment Plan, for the fiscal year ended December 31, 2016. - (8) Our investment in Capitala Senior Liquid Loan Fund I LLC ("CSLLF) is not reflected in the above table because CSLLF was liquidated during the fourth quarter of 2016.
+Therefore, we will not bear any expenses in connection with our investment in CSLLF during the twelve months after the date of this prospectus. - (9) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.